SBrough02/Spectroscopy/README.md

   <br>
   <em>Figure 3.
 Simulated transmission spectrum with H₂O absorption features and Gaussian observational noise.</em>
 </p>
-Gaussian noise was then added to represent observational uncertainty.
+Then, in Figure 3, gaussian noise was then added to represent observational uncertainty.
 <br><br>

 <p align="center">